rio/enabling-experimentation-talk/README.md

 # Part 3: The updates

 To emulate some more experimental changes we'll make a couple more changes to the podinfo deployment.
-These are just updates to the configuration and image versions but these could just the same be actual application code changes or even completely new infrastructure applications like using a different database.
+These are just updates to the image versions and configuration.
+But these changes could be actual application code changes or even completely new infrastructure applications like using a different database.